Vietnam.vn - Nền tảng quảng bá Việt Nam

 Workers repairing boats at Nguyen Thi Phuong's workshop.
 Photo: Hoang Nam

-"Since the workshop opened, there have been almost only ships coming for repair, not new orders," said Ms. Phuong, adding that the reason was because she could not compete with the popular iron boats.
-Iron boats are cheap, have a larger load capacity, and are easy to repair when damaged.
+"Since the workshop opened, there have been almost only ships coming in for repair, not new orders," Ms. Phuong said, adding that the reason was because she could not compete with the popular iron boats.
+Iron boats are cheaper, have a larger load capacity, and are easier to repair when damaged.
 Meanwhile, wooden boats have many complicated steps, requiring fire to bend the wood, which is both time-consuming and costly.

 Located next to his daughter's workshop, the shipbuilding facility of Mr. Nguyen Van Gam (78 years old) has been abandoned for many years, the dock (where boats are brought in, then water is drained, and the dam is closed for repairs) has been filled in.